 With her education in management and graduate school focus on educational therapy, Megan Howell began to create programs that would assist Trinity’s general education students who had learning difficulties.
 These types of programs are not typically available to students at the majority of kindergarten though 12th grade private schools, however Mrs. Howell, along with Liz Caddow, Trinity’s co-founder, recognized that the Lord creates each student uniquely, with their own special gifts, talents and ways of learning, and that a rigorous, classical, Christian education should be available to all students.

 In 2008, Trinity Classical Academy launched the Success Center, now called Supplemental Services, to help students that need additional academic and therapeutic support.
 Using proven methods implemented by educated and trained therapists, the comprehensive program employs unique strategies tailored to each individual student.
-Students benefit from small group academic remediation as well as educational therapy utilizing proven programs from Lindamood-Bell, the Barton Reading & Spelling System, Feuerstein’s Method Instrumental Enrichment, and the National Institute of Learning Differences.
+Students benefit from small group academic instruction as well as educational therapy utilizing proven programs from Lindamood-Bell, the Barton Reading & Spelling System, Feuerstein’s Method Instrumental Enrichment, and the National Institute of Learning Development.

 After Trinity’s Supplemental Services was successfully implemented, Mrs. Howell approached Mrs. Caddow about opening a specialized school for students, like her son Beau, with more comprehensive leaning and developmental disabilities under the Trinity Classical Academy umbrella.
 They, along with Trinity’s administration and Board of Directors, knew that there was a deep academic and spiritual need for truly educating this community and creating an environment where they can reach their God-given potential.